stakater/stakater-docs/docs/content/sre/security/rhacs/02-permissions.md

 Machine user interacts with roxctl using API or CLI and we are using `rox_api_token` authentication for machines users.

-The `rox_api_token` is created automatically in build namespaces to run rhacs steps in tekton pipelines.
+The `rox_api_token` is created automatically in build namespaces to run rhacs steps in Tekton pipelines.